KianGentry/EYN-DOS/README.md

 "clear" = Clears the screen of all text present in the terminal.

-"errorlist" = Prints all errors that can appear in EYN-DOS.

 "count" = Gives you a prompt asking if you are sure if you want to proceed with counting.
 Type "n" to abort the command.
 Type "y" to proceed with the counting.
 This will infinitely count in the terminal until the terminal is forcefully shut down.

 "cwd" = Prints the current working directory.